Learn how to use our powerful filtering system to quickly find what you need.

 Our powerful filtering system lets you refine lists down to exactly what you need.
 You can apply filters to notifications in the inbox and to issues in any board (repositories and users) by almost any property.
 You can also apply various operators to filters and combine them to show any or all.

-Press F to open the filters modal or click the Filter button above any board or list.
+Press F to open the filters modal or click the button above any board or list.
 Once you've opened the modal, you'll see the filters that you can apply to the current list and you'll be able to move through the menu or use fuzzy-search to find the exact filter you need.

 You can select any filter by pressing Enter or by clicking on it.
 Selected filters will be displayed in their own toolbar above the list or board.
 This toolbar will also show you the count of items that match the current filters.

-You can click on a filter icon to remove it or clear all filters by clicking on the next to the Filter button.
+You can click on a filter icon to remove it or clear all filters by clicking on the next to the button.

 When selecting multiple filters of the same type it will group them.
 For each selected filter, you can refine it with operators:

 When the target property is a single value (author, status, state, etc.):

 is notwhen one option is included in the filter

 is notwhen multiple options are included in the filter

 When the target property is an array of values (labels, assignees, reviewers, etc.):